modiimedia/arri/docs/implementing-an-arri-server.md

 ## Bonus: Create a plugin for the Arri CLI

 Server plugins dictate what happens when you run `arri dev` and `arri build`.
+By creating a plugin you can create a fully automated experience.

 In order to create a server plugin use the `defineServerConfig` helper from the `arri` package: